 Through their actions, the UGC and the Central government managed to put the entire higher education system in jeopardy, compromising the interests of students and the academic community.
 This issue raises a fundamental question regarding the extent to which the UGC is independent as a regulator vis-à-vis the government and the extent to which governments can control the higher education system in India.

-University autonomy and academic freedom are twin concepts that have been well-accepted in the context of higher education as part of the fundamental right to freedom of speech and expression.
+Autonomy and interference University autonomy and academic freedom are twin concepts that have been well-accepted in the context of higher education as part of the fundamental right to freedom of speech and expression.
 Justice Frankfurter of the U.S. Supreme Court, as early as in 1957, had stated in the context of university autonomy in Sweezy’s case that a university has the right to decide what to teach, who to teach, how to teach and who to admit for teaching as part of the first amendment: the right to freedom of speech and expression.
 Therefore, in the West these principles enabled universities to have maximum autonomy in academic matters, including courses taught and degrees offered.

 These universities have also been able to maintain supremacy in global rankings as they frequently introduce innovative courses.
 In 1947, these principles also found acceptance in the Indian Supreme Court when the eleven-judge Constitutional Bench in the T.M.A.
 Pai case quoted with approval the report of the Dr. Radhakrishnan Committee (The UGC Committee), which stated that universities should be free from governmental interference.
 It said: “…Institutions of higher learning controlled and managed by governmental agencies act like mercenaries, promote the political purposes of the state, make them acceptable to an increasing number of their population and supply them with the weapons they need.
 We must resist, in the interests of our own democracy, the trend towards the governmental domination of the educational process.”